 - Ms Stephens forgot her handbag.

-- use leave when you want to say where the item is
+- use leave when you say where the item is

 - Today, Ms Stephens is leaving the car at home and taking the train to work.

 To learn about another pair of confusing words, check out our page on let vs. leave.